Skip to content

 Region Architecture

-Within a region, writes enter its MemTable and are flushed to the regional WAL for durability.
-The MemTable is flushed to storage as a Flushed MemTable based on memory pressure and other conditions.
-Flushed MemTables are then asynchronously merged into the base table.
+Within a region, writes are stored in an in-memory table (MemTable).
+It is also written to the region's Write-Ahead Log (WAL) for durability guarantee.
+The MemTable is periodically flushed to storage based on memory pressure and other conditions.
+Flushed MemTables in storage are then asynchronously merged into the base table.

 MemTable